Adi-404/speech-emotion-backend/README.md

 - **Mental Health Response**: Generates a mental health response based on the user's emotion and query using the Gemini API.

 ### Setbacks
-- **Length of Audio Files**: Do no give audio files smaller than 2.5s as we have considered minimum length to be of 2.5s and 2736 feat.
+- **Length of Audio Files**: Do not give audio files smaller than 2.5s as we have considered minimum length to be of 2.5s and 2736 feat.

 ## Setup